moazizbera/autopcb-ai/ReadMe.md

 The focus of this phase is not feature expansion, but architectural validation and system design clarity.

 We are ensuring the system is ready to evolve into a more advanced circuit synthesis engine in future phases.

+## 🧠 Engineering Positioning

+This project is intentionally structured as a systems design exercise rather than a feature-driven application.

+The focus is on demonstrating:

+- Backend architecture clarity
+- Domain-driven system decomposition
+- Engineering communication and structure
+- Readiness for scalable system evolution

+The repository simulates early-stage design thinking for a circuit synthesis engine inspired by EDA systems.